w3f/polkadot-validator-setup/README.md

 [here](./ansible).
 We have provided an [example inventory](./ansible/inventory.sample) that you can customize.

-The `sync` command is idempotent, you can execute it as much as you want, it will only make changes when the actual infrastructure state doesn't match the desired state.
+The `sync` command is idempotent, unless there are errors it will always have the same results.
+You can execute it as much as you want, it will only make changes when the actual infrastructure state doesn't match the desired state.

 ### Cleaning up